top of page

 Pawing, looking at flank, lip curling and neck arching, kicking at abdomen, lying down, roiling, sweating, abdominal distention, stretching out as if to urinate, loss of appetite, depression, decreased number of bowel movements, etc.

-Treatment goals:
+Treatment Principles:

 Treat underlying pattern(s)